-Annual Customer Maximum: To ensure that as many customers as possible can benefit from the incentives, Energy Trust limits how much solar electric incentive funding a single customer (or system host in the case of third-party systems) may apply for in a single calendar year.
-These limits are applied by utility and are currently $500,000 for business customers of PGE and $100,000 for business customers of Pacific Power.
+Energy Trust limits how much solar electric incentive funding a single customer may apply for in a single calendar year.
+These limits are applied by utility and are currently $500,000 per year for customers of PGE and $80,000 per year for customers of Pacific Power.

-Solar for New Commercial Construction: If you are considering solar for a new commercial building that is in the design phase, Energy Trust can provide assistance with preliminary scoping and design assistance.
+Solar for New Commercial Construction: If you are considering solar for a new commercial building that is in the design phase, Energy Trust can provide assistance with preliminary scoping and design.
 Take a look at our Early Solar Assistance pages for more information.

-Consult your tax professional to learn how tax credits and rules apply to your project.
+Consult your tax professional to learn how tax credits and rules may apply to you.
 This information does not constitute tax advice and cannot be used to avoid tax penalties.
-Read more about these opportunities.

 - You must be an Oregon customer of Portland General Electric or Pacific Power.

-- Incentive applications must be pre-approved by Energy Trust prior to installation (your contractor will submit your application on your behalf).
+- Incentive applications must be approved by Energy Trust prior to installation (your contractor will submit your application on your behalf).

 - All system components must be new.